 Doorbusters aren’t the only thing shoppers have in store for them this Black Friday weekend.
 There’s also a chance you’ll blow your holiday budget, and you have retailers to thank for that.
 Black Friday is a way for retailers to get you to shop, and they’ve got a bagful of strategies to get you to spend more than you may have planned.

-Whether you’re getting up in the wee hours of the morning to get your hands on a doorbuster deal or are looking for general discounts, there are lots of ways retailers entice you to open your wallet.
-Here’s a look at some of the popular strategies and how to avoid falling for the trap.
+Finding bargains on gifts is a big focus for consumers this holiday season.
+Inflation has eased a bit, but prices are still elevated, forcing shoppers to stretch their budgets to cover everyone on their lists.
+More than 75 percent of shoppers polled by PwC said they are looking for deals this holiday season to counteract higher prices.
+Whether you’re getting up in the wee hours of the morning to get your hands on a doorbuster deal or just looking for general discounts, there are lots of ways retailers entice you to open your wallet.
+Here’s a look at some popular strategies and how to avoid falling for these traps.

 1. Unfounded sense of urgency

-How to avoid it: Without a doubt, there will be some deals available only during Black Friday weekend, but that doesn’t mean discounts won’t abound throughout the holiday shopping season.
+How to avoid it: Without a doubt, some deals will be available only during Black Friday weekend, but that doesn’t mean discounts won’t abound throughout the holiday shopping season.

 Bodge’s rule of thumb on what to buy on Black Friday sales and what to wait to buy later:

 - Laptops and other tech

 - TVs and other electronics